 Kimsooja’s art practice, described by esteemed curator the late Harald Szeeman as ‘existential doing’, has been dedicated over a span of thirty years to discovering and expressing the inherent oneness of life, unifying the physical and the metaphysical.
 Her beliefs locate readily within Buddhism, Zen, Conficianism or the age-old role of the artist as shaman.
 Through installation, performative actions and video, Kimsooja employs specific settings within our harried globalised world as the object, and often inserts her own body as the subject in a central role in her works: to experience and transmit the power of stillness, of the void, of anonymity, of the quietude of contemplation; inviting the viewer to use her body as a locus from which to reflect on the human condition, and the condition of humanity.

-Intent on bringing attention to women’s work and to the potency of everyday objects and actions, and the memory and narrative bound therein, Kimsooja has transformed the traditional Korean bedcover into a sculptural and symbolic device much utilized in physical form and in her films.
-The site of birth and loving and death, the used cloth bundles one’s belongings when relocating, then known as bottari in Korean.
-Bottari convey physical and metaphorical readings of the stitching together of life’s essence and of location and dislocation.
-For Kimsooja, ‘breathing is another kind of fabric – another way of weaving and another way of sewing – another way of connecting life and death and awareness of my body as both a physicality and impermanency.’
+Kimsooja focuses on the potency of everyday objects and actions, and the memory and narrative bound therein.
+Transforming the traditional Korean bedcover, the site of birth, loving and death, into a sculptural and symbolic device, the used cloth that bundles one’s belongings when relocating, known as bottari in Korean, features prominently in her work.
+Bottari convey physical and metaphorical readings of the stitching together of life’s essence and of location and dislocation; for Kimsooja, ‘breathing is another kind of fabric – another way of weaving and another way of sewing – another way of connecting life and death and awareness of my body as both a physicality and impermanency.’

 Kimsooja lives and works in New York City and Korea.